 Illinois adopted the Common Core Standards for English Language Arts in 2010, which are now referred to as the Illinois Learning Standards.
-District 25 schools have successfully aligned the new Illinois Learning Standards into their curricula and continue to refine instructional practices to improve student achievement and prepare students for lifelong success.
+District 25 schools have successfully aligned the Illinois Learning Standards into their curricula and continue to refine instructional practices to improve student achievement and prepare students for lifelong success.

 The Illinois Learning Standards for English Language Arts establish clear and coherent expectations for what students should know and be able to do at each grade level.
 The Illinois Learning Standards for English Language Arts ensures students are provided a comprehensive understanding of key concepts.